stablekernel/aqueduct/source/docs/db/validations.md

 String validateOnInsertOnly;
 ```

 It is important to understand how validations work when a value for a property is *not* specified in an insert or update query.
-For example, consider a `Person` with a `name` and `email` property and then inserted in a query that omits `email`:
+For example, consider a `Person` with a `name` and `email` property and then inserted in a query where `email` hasn't been set:

 ```dart
 var query = new Query<Person>(context)